Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 {% picture 2022-pre-commit/hook-examples.png --alt git hook examples as found in the ./git/hooks folder %}

-If you open one of the files you will see some bash scripts.
+If you open one of the files, you see some bash scripts.
 It is not necessary to use bash.
 You can use any programming or scripting language which is available on your system.

 You can write your own hooks from scratch, but for many files, there is already [a large variety available](https://pre-commit.com/hooks.html).
-Let's see how we can use these and a structured text hook for our TwinCAT projects.
+Let me show you how you can use these and a structured text hook for your TwinCAT projects.

 ## Setup pre-commit